joewood/react-background-noise/README.md

 </Background>
 ```

 See **test** directory for more examples.
+See [demo here](https://joewood.github.com/react-background-noise).

 The below gif is limited by GIF compression artifacts and framerate, see the [mp4](docs/capture.mp4?raw=true) for a better view.
 Here's an example of different zoom sizes:

 ![screen-grab](docs/capture-zoom.gif?raw=true)

 And an example of adjusting the vertical offset:

 ![screen-grab](docs/capture-vert.gif?raw=true)

 ## Additional Properties